prydin/vrealize-automation-plugin-for-jenkins/docs/vraDeployFromCatalog.md

 Returns a list of maps corresponding to the fields of a [Deployment](https://prydin.github.io/vrealize-automation-plugin-for-jenkins/apidocs/com/vmware/vra/jenkinsplugin/model/catalog/Deployment.html).
 The size of the array should match the supplied ```count``` parameter.

+### Deployment naming
+Deployment names must be unique.
+When you omit the deployment name, a unique name is automatically generated.
+If you want a custom name and want to make sure it's unique, simply include a '#' character.
+This will be replaced with a UUID once the deployment is submitted.
+For example "MyDeployment-#" will expand to something similar to "MyDeployment-8F02D710-9312-4414-9B38-1BB315D8301D".

 ### vRealize Automation URL and token
 If the ```vraURL``` or ```token``` parameters are not specified, they are obtained from the global settings (if present).